A More Perfect Union

 We expose the wrapper function to code that can’t directly muck with the bits we’re obscuring — here, it’s

-enough in the Rust community that the linter, clippy
+enough in the Rust community that the linter, clippy, now expects it.

 same size (in bytes, not elements), accessing either member through a reference